fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 # just tidy the last few (e.g. 3) commits
 git rebase -i HEAD~3

-# this opens a text editor listing all commits due to be moved:
+# this opens a text editor listing all commits due to be moved, e.g.:
 pick 33d5b7a Message for commit #1
 pick 9480b3d Message for commit #2
 pick 5c67e61 Message for commit #3